A People's History of the United States: Critical reception

 The critics would be churlish, however, not to acknowledge the moving example Zinn set in the civil-rights and Vietnam movements, and they would be remiss not to note the value of A People's History, along with its limitations.
 Zinn told tales well, stories that, while familiar to historians, often remained unknown to wider publics.
 He challenged national pieties and encouraged critical reflection about received wisdom.
 He understood that America's various radicalisms, far from being "un-American," have propelled the nation toward more humane and democratic arrangements.
 And he sold two-million copies of a work of history in a culture that is increasingly unwilling to read and, consequently, unable to imagine its past very well.

 In The New York Times Book Review in a review of A Young People's History of the United States, volumes 1 and 2, novelist Walter Kirn wrote:

 That America is not a better place—that it finds itself almost globally despised, mired in war, self-doubt and random violence—is also a fact, of course, but not one that Zinn's brand of history seems equal to.
 His stick-figure pageant of capitalist cupidity can account, in its fashion, for terrorism—as when, in the second volume, subtitled "Class Struggle to the War on Terror," he notes that Sept.
 11 was an assault on "symbols of American wealth and power"—but it doesn't address the themes of religious zealotry, technological change and cultural confusion that animate what I was taught in high school to label "current events" but that contemporary students may as well just call "the weirdness."
 The line from Columbus to Columbine, from the first Independence Day to the Internet, and from the Boston Tea Party to Baghdad is a wandering line, not a party line.
 As for the "new possibilities" it points to, I can't see them clearly.

 Professors Michael Kazin, Michael Kammen and Mary Grabar condemn the book as a black-and-white story of elite villains and oppressed victims, a story that robs American history of its depth and intricacy and leaves nothing but an empty text simplified to the level of propaganda.

+Professor David E. Kaiser of the Naval War College has gone further then other historians, and charged the book with damaging the country and playing a role in the destruction of American Liberalism.
+A 2012 poll conducted by the History News Network had A People's History come in as the second worst history book, although there was notable backlash to the results.

+Donald Trump condemned Zinn and his works during a during a White House Conference on American History on September 17, 2020.
+"Our children are instructed from propaganda tracts, like those of Howard Zinn, that try to make students ashamed of their own history."